Letztes Update: 23. September 2025

-This article explores whether the city we became is a dystopian city by examining its characteristics and what makes it feel dystopian to you.
+The article explores whether the city we became is a dystopian city, examining aspects that contribute to its dystopian feel, such as architecture, society, and governance.

 ```html